Gemini 5: Flight

 The launch went perfectly except for a few seconds of pogo oscillation (axial vibration of the rocket).
 This was measured at +0.38 g (3.7 m/s^{2}) during first stage flight, exceeding the permitted +0.25 g (2.5 m/s^{2}) for a total of about 13 seconds.
 Conrad and Cooper found their vision and speech momentarily impaired by the strong vibrations.
 The cause was traced to improper gas levels in an oxidizer standpipe, and severe oscillations did not affect any subsequent Gemini flights.
 The initial orbit was 101 × 216 miles (163 × 349 kilometers).

 Film of the launch revealed a series of unexplained light flashes in the first stage exhaust plume, but telemetry data failed to indicate anything that could have caused them.
 Subsequent review of previous Gemini launches as well as film of Titan II ICBM tests also showed the presence of these light flashes.
 This phenomenon was thought to be caused by duct tape securing desiccant bags to the turbine exhaust pipe.

 The top half of the Titan II's first stage, comprising the nitrogen tetroxide tank and its surrounding fuselage, was found floating on the surface of the Atlantic Ocean and retrieved; it is now on display at the US Space and Rocket Center in Huntsville, Alabama.

 The first major event on the mission was the ejection of the Rendezvous Evaluation Pod (REP) at 2 hours and 13 minutes into the flight.
-The radar showed that the pod was moving a relative speed of two meters per second.
+The radar showed that the pod was moving at a relative speed of two meters per second.
 While out of radio contact with the ground, the crew found that the pressure in one fuel cell had dropped from 850 to 65 psi 4 hours and 22 minutes into the flight.
 This was still above the 22.2 psi minimum but Cooper decided to shut the fuel cells down.
 With only battery power, they would be unable to rendezvous with the REP, and it could also mean a premature end to the mission.
 The cause of this mishap was believed to be a short circuit in the oxygen tank heater that tripped a breaker.

 Tests on the ground found that it was possible for the fuel cell to work, even with low oxygen pressure.
 However, with the fuel cells off, they would only be able to stay in orbit for a day and still have enough battery power for reentry.